 "I wish I could just disappear," said Violet faster than she could think.
 "Whenever I wanted to, I mean," she added.
 Scary.
 Had she almost wished her non-existence?

-Then, it was all over.
+Then it was all over.
 She was back on her feet and the pain was gone, replaced by lightness.
 At her chest, embraced between hands and heart, was her soul gem.
 She held it out in front of her and couldn't help but smile at the glow that mirrored her name.
-And as she stared into it, understanding flowed into her, carried by its soft light.
+As she stared into it, understanding flowed into her, carried by its soft light.

 But despite all the skin exposed so far, the last element of the costume hid it all.
 A blue-gray hooded cloak with a white trim covered everything below her shoulders down to a spot slightly above the top of her boots.
-The hood was down, hanging over her back.
+The hood was down, hanging on her back.
 At her front, the white edges of the cloth adhered to form a light seal.
-And around her neck, the silver cloak's clasp held her soul gem.
+Around her neck, the silver cloak's clasp held her soul gem.

 On a whim, she tossed the dagger in the air and grabbed it by the blade with her thumb and forefinger.
 She wasn't afraid of cutting herself.
 It was as if she had practiced the maneuver every day of her life, as if the dagger was alive and spun to land perfectly between her fingers.
 Then, she flung the dagger towards the concrete wall beside the fire escape.
 The dagger spun twice before the blade embedded itself into the wall and vanished.
 Her hand moved automatically to the sheath and found that the weapon had returned.
 At the same time, her cloak fluttered to close up, reseal and cover her.